Need Boston Moving Permits? Here’s how to get them

 - You’re not moving to or from the the North End anytime in June, July, or August.
 If that’s the case, you need to call Patricia Papa, Special Events Liaison, at 617-828-2509 to find a space that won’t interfere with any feasts, parades, or other special events.

-The PWD will also give you a helpful flyer to distribute on cars and to your neighbors in advance of the move, so they are aware of the parking situation.
+You’ll also get a helpful flyer to distribute on cars and to your neighbors in advance of the move, so they are aware of the parking situation.

 Step 3: Post the Permits!